-Where are sensors poisons and inhibitors lurking? - The sensors inside your personal gas detector are meant to be exposed to toxic, corrosive, and explosive gases, but that doesn’t mean they are infallible.
-Chemicals and vapors from everyday cleaners and lubricants and specialized chemicals can all act as sensor poisons or inhibitors to different sensor types.
-One of the most negatively affected is the catalytic bead LEL sensor.
-Having a catalytic bead LEL sensor in your personal gas monitor is standard in many applications, so being aware of what can act as a poison or inhibitor can be the difference between a fully functioning monitor and one that may not have the ability to alert you when in the presence of combustible gas.
+The sensors inside your personal gas detector are meant to be exposed to toxic, corrosive, and explosive gases, but that doesn’t mean they are infallible.
+Chemicals and vapors from everyday cleaners and lubricants and other specialized chemicals can all act as sensor poisons or inhibitors to different sensor types.

-What to do if you think your sensor has been exposed to inhibitors
+What should I do if a sensor has been exposed to inhibitors?

-In some instances it may be obvious that the sensor was exposed to a poison or inhibitor, but this might not always be the case.
-Many lubricants or silicone based products come in some form of spray that can bounce off of the surface it may be applied to, and if standing too close, can easily come in contact with a personal gas detector a user is wearing.
-A lot of these products also take some time to dry, releasing chemicals and vapors in the process.
-Storage also has to be taken into consideration.
+In some cases, it may be obvious that the sensor was exposed to a poison or inhibitor—but not always.
+Many lubricants or silicone-based products come in spray form and can bounce off the surface they are applied to.
+If you are standing nearby with a gas detector, these products can easily come in contact with your personal gas detector.
+Many of these products also take some time to dry and release chemicals and vapors in the process.
+You must also consider storage.
 Just because a poison or inhibitor wasn’t applied directly to the instrument doesn’t mean that it may not have been exposed to something while in a tool box, storage locker, or anywhere else gas detection equipment may be stored.

 Read more articles about sensors here.